 And yes, there is a bigger version too, which could work as a bookcase/storage unit too.
 But the proportions are designs for your 12-inch vinyl records.

 You get the same midcentury modern look and room for your player on top but with the bonus of six large storage areas for your vinyl.
 So lending itself well to a larger collection and, again, without compromising on style.

 The hard bit is deciding which one you want.
-Although to make it easier, they are now in the sale.
+However, to make it easier, they are now heavily discounted in the sale.

-The original Ronda design is still available, and if you want one, it originally sold for £399.
-But right now it is half price – yes you can get one for just £199.
+The original Ronda design is still available, and if you want one, it originally sold for £375.
+But right now it is half price – yes, you can get one for just £187.50.

 Of course, I have done a top 60 record storage units round-up, just in case you want to check out other options for your LPs and singles.
 There are plenty of good ones right now.